 Non-sedating antihistamines include:

-Cetirizine is the quickest acting of these medications, and desloratadine is the most long-lasting.
+Cetirizine is the quickest acting antihistamine, and desloratadine is the most long-lasting.

 Conventional antihistamines such as chlorpheniramine or promethazine may be preferred at night as they tend to have a sedative effect.
 Hydroxyzine or diphenhydramine may be taken during the day and in some people they appear more effective than newer, non-sedating antihistamines.

 Response and tolerance varies, so if the first antihistamine is not effective, consult your doctor.
-You may need to increase the dose, or use a different drug.
+You may need to increase the dose up to four times (do this slowly in case of unexpected sedation), or use a different drug.
 Usually any sedative effect wears off in a week or so.
 Sometimes a combination of antihistamines works better than a single type alone.

 Other treatments may be tried for urticaria that fails to clear with antihistamines.
 A combination of medicines may be required.